retro16/blastsdk/tools/bls/blsgen_doc.md

     Add the source to the BOL
     For each section in source
         For each external symbol
-            Find source defining this symbol
+            Find section defining this symbol
+						Find source associated with this section
             When found, recurse with this source

 Compute binary sizes